ionelmc/python-aspectlib/README.rst

 * You would need to handle yourself all different kids of patching (patching a module is different than patching a class, a function or a method for that matter).
   Why not let a library do all this gross patching ?
-* writting the actual wrappers is repetitive and boring.
-You can't reuse wrappers but you can reuse aspects !
+* Writting the actual wrappers is repetitive and boring.
+You can't reuse wrappers but *you can reuse aspects* !

 Usecase analysis
 ================